RedDevil2k3/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Abhimanyu Joshi is a student of Computer Science at the University of Texas Arlington.
-His research interests include Data analysis and visualization, Machine Learninng, Narural Language Processing.
+His interests include Data analysis and visualization, Machine Learninng, Narural Language Processing.